bibleexchange/romans__textbook/textbook/en/romans-en.md

 The Psalm of David is quoted which showed God to be righteous even when David was condemned for his sin.
 According to Psalm 51:4, God is just when He speaks and clear when He judges.
 This is used here to show that God is right to condemn the Jews because they rejected the Messiah who came from the seed of Abraham according to the promises.
 These promises they claimed would justify them in fact brought condemnation to the Jew because of their rejection of Jesus Christ.

-### If our sin commends God&apos;s righteousness, how can He judge us?-Vs. 5-7
+### If our sin commends God&apos;s righteousness, how can He judge us?-Vs. 5—7

 #### Let us first understand the meaning of the question.

-Commend -To represent as worthy of notice, regard, or kindness; to speak in favor of; to recommend. &mdash; Webster The Gk. word carries the meaning of to exhibit (as in a conspicuous manner), or to introduce, to stand with or to come into existence.
+Commend -To represent as worthy of notice, regard, or kindness; to speak in favor of; to recommend. — Webster The Gk. word carries the meaning of to exhibit (as in a conspicuous manner), or to introduce, to stand with or to come into existence.

 We must rely on the context to help us understand the meaning of this question.
 This is posed as two questions in the text and has been simplified for the purpose of study.
 The question is literally asking: if our unrighteousness magnifies or brings attention to God&apos;s righteousness and mercy; is God unrighteous if He judges us?